spencertipping/ni/doc/ni_by_example_4.md

 * `@:[disk_backed_data_closure]`

-##Annoyingly Advanced Perl
-* `use strict` and the `::` prefix in a Perl Environment
-  * When `use strict` is enabled, Perl will complain when you try to create a variable in a Perl snippet that does not start with `::`.
-  * The reasons for this are very specific to Perl; if you are a true Perl nerd, you can look them up, but you do not need to know them if you just accept that variables need to start with `::` when you apply `use strict`.
-  * It is probably a good idea to `use strict` when the variables you define are sufficiently complex; otherwise you're probably okay not using it.

 ##Binary Operations
 In theory, this can save you a lot of space.
 But I haven't used this in practice.

 ##Less Useful `ni`-specific Perl Extensions